 Remember to have fun and get outside in the fresh air; sometimes adults need a little bit of play time too.
 Prioritise relaxation time together with your little one and you’ll both be feeling the benefits.

-Along with smelling amazing, essential oils such as eucalyptus and oregano have been shown to have antibacterial and immune-modulating properties.
-By simply diffusing these oils in your home, you can help your entire family’s immune system.
+Along with smelling amazing, essential oils such as eucalyptus and oregano have been shown to have antibacterial properties.

 Get Moving as A Family

 It shouldn’t come as a surprise that exercise is good for your immune system.
 It naturally increases the number of ‘natural killer cells’ which protect your body against germs in adults, having the same benefit in children too.

 Regular exercise can also help build healthy lifelong habits.
 Become a healthy role model by exercising with your little explorer, rather than urging them to go outside and play by themselves.
 Activities that work well as a family include riding, hiking, incline skating, basketball, and tennis.

 In every stomach lives a complex community of microorganisms called gut microbiota.
 They help protect your digestive tract and play an important role in supporting your immune system.